Rinoahu/SwiftOrtho/README.md

 **3. Cluster orthology relationships into groups:**

-SwiftOrtho implements two cluster algorithms including Markov Clustering and Affinity Aropagation in python.
+SwiftOrtho implements two cluster algorithms: Markov Clustering, and Affinity Aropagation in Python.
 Here is an example of how to use it.

         $python SwiftOrtho/bin/find_cluster.py -i input.fsa.sc.orth -a mcl -I 1.5 > input.fsa.sc.orth.mcl